 Making a difference on Columbus’ Near East Side by working together with the community.

-The Ohio State University Wexner Medical Center will open a healthy community center in the spring of 2023 on Columbus’ Near East Side.
+The Ohio State University Wexner Medical Center will open a healthy community center in early 2024 on Columbus’ Near East Side.

 The Healthy Community Center will provide access to a variety of community-centered programs and services to improve the health and wellness of the Near East Side community and its residents.